qinjunjerry/SetupMapRCluster/README.md

 - To setup a kerberized cluster, this tool uses node70 as the KDC.
 This works only in our UCS env.
 To do the setup in a cloud env, one can setup a simliar node like node70 with this tool, referring to hieradata/nodes/node70.ucslocal.yaml.

 ### TODO
-- Add more ecosystem component and their configurations
+- Add more ecosystem components and their configurations